AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-magento.md

 # Static files should not be cached by default
   return (pass);

-# But if you use a few locales and don't use CDN you can enable caching static files by commenting previous line (#return (pass);) and uncommenting next 3 lines
+# But if you use a few locales and do not use CDN you can enable caching static files by commenting previous line (#return (pass);) and uncommenting next 3 lines
   #unset req.http.Https;
   #unset req.http./* {{ ssl_offloaded_header }} */;
   #unset req.http.Cookie;